rombert/talks/adaptTo2015/intro.md

 <!--
-First of all, to discuss how to test a Sling application we should quickly look at how do we usually test an application and then extend these concepts to Sling.
+First of all, to discuss how to test a Sling application we should quickly look at how do we usually test an application.

 Then we take these concepts and map them in detail to Apache Sling.